adambard/learnxinyminutes-docs/bash.html.markdown

 # These commands have options that control their execution:
-ls -l # Lists every file and directory on a separate line ls -t # Sort the directory contents by last-modified date (descending) ls -R # Recursively `ls` this directory and all of its subdirectories
+ls -l # Lists every file and directory on a separate line ls -t # Sorts the directory contents by last-modified date (descending) ls -R # Recursively `ls` this directory and all of its subdirectories

 # Results of the previous command can be passed to the next command as input.